 Leah uses her own experience as an international opera singer as context for the work she does with her students.
-She has sung professionally in Norway, France, Germany, Austria, Italy and across the United States.
-Her specialty is that of strong, queenly characters and villains.
-Please refer to the "Biography" Tab at the top of the page for a more extensive outline of her performance work.
+She has sung professionally in Norway, France, Germany, Austria, Italy and across the United States.To read more about her performing life, check out www.LeahCrowne.com.

 Scott Crowne is a voice coach, conductor, choir director, pianist, organist, and teacher.
 He currently is a professor of piano accompaniment at Gettysburg College and the director of music at Christ Lutheran Church in York, Pennsylvania.
 He loves working with singers of all ages and levels.
 He is known for his ability to push students to be their best while allowing their confidence to blossom.

 His doctorate and masters degrees are from the University of Maryland and his bachelors degree is from The Catholic University in Washington, DC.
 At both universities, he worked with singers as a vocal coach.
 He also worked with many other instrumentalists as an accompanist.
 One of his most favorite memories was working as an accompanist for children ages 3-6 in the Suzuki violin class at the University of Maryland.

 He lives in Gettysburg with his wife Leah and their two kids.
 He teaches people all over the world online using Zoom.
 He also works with people in person in Pennsylvania as well as many other cities across the globe during intensives and summer camps.